 2009 – Joint winner of the photo contest by Kodak and “The Consumer.
 Photo & Video Cameras” magazine

-2005 – Participant of the collective exhibition in the “Vladimir Mayakovsky memorial library” (St.Petersburg, Russia)
+2005 – Participant in the collective exhibition in the “Vladimir Mayakovsky memorial library” (St.Petersburg, Russia)

-2004 – Participant of the collective exhibition “Sky” in the “Nickolay Chernyshevsky memorial library” (St.Petersburg, Russia)
+2004 – Participant in the collective exhibition “Sky” in the “Nickolay Chernyshevsky memorial library” (St.Petersburg, Russia)